paser-group/continuous-secsoft/ssp-spr26/project/README.md

 - All prompts in a Markdown file called `PROMPT.md`.
 The file must have three sections: `zero-shot`, `few-shot`, and `chain-of-thought`.
 Each of these section will include the prompts that you used.
 So, for `zero-shot`, `few-shot`, and `chain-of-thought` respectively, you will provide the zero shot, few shot, and chain of thought prompts that you used.
 - Two YAML files as output for the two documents
-- Source code for the five functions
+- Source code for the six functions
 - Test cases for the six functions.
 One test case for each of the six functions